Westminster Health Forum

 Dr Julian Coffey

-Head of Service, Urgent Care, Northumbria Healthcare NHS Foundation Trust; and Member, NHS England Hospitals UEC Clinical Advisory Group
+Head, Urgent Care Service, Northumbria Healthcare NHS Foundation Trust; and Member, NHS England Hospitals Urgent and Emergency Care Clinical Advisory Group